lewismcgeary/lewismcgeary.github.io/_drafts/animated-vector-drawable.md

 So far these are not animated though, just the starting state and finishing state.
 To make a transition from one to the other, we need to define the change in some xml files.

-We have our android head VectorDrawable which defines our original static vector in res/drawables in the file android_logo_vector_morphable.xml:
+We have our android head VectorDrawable which defines our original static vector in res/drawables in the file **android_logo_vector_morphable.xml**:

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>